jianminwei/rxjs-notes-app/README.md

-# MaterialDemo
+## Managing State Using RxJS Subjects in Angular Applications

 This project was originally from below link: https://www.telerik.com/blogs/managing-state-using-rxjs-subjects-in-angular-applications

-## Jianmin refactored the code with newer version of Angular and TypeScript.
+### Modified the original RxJs code to use more Types instead of Object.
+And added Notes Count to the header.